c0c0n3/teadal.proto/docs/arch/runtime/README.md

 For this reason, `S` is developed and managed in a master repository (`teadal.node`) and each `R[k]` is a fork of the master which contains data products and services specific to the pilot rollout.
+Forking allows each `R[k]` to inherit the baseline components from `teadal.node`, while also enabling customisation for specific deployments.
 This arrangement avoids duplicating `S` in each `R[k]` and provides the means to easily propagate any change to `S` from the master repository to the forks `R[1]`, `R[2]`, etc., as illustrated in the diagram below.
+Thus, when a new feature or update is added to the master repository, it can be seamlessly integrated into all forks, ensuring consistency and reducing maintenance overhead.

 ![Teadal master and pilot rollout repositories.][dia.cluster-repos]